aqlaboratory/openfold-3/docs/source/Inference.md

 See {doc}`OpenFold3 input format <input_format>` for instructions on how to specify your input data.

-### 3.2 Inference Modes
+### 3.2 Inference Modes by MSA Input
-OpenFold3 currently supports three inference modes:
+OpenFold3 currently supports three inference modes with respect to MSAs:

 - 🚀 With ColabFold MSA Server (default)
 - 📂 With Precomputed MSAs